Main navigation

 Individuals, Teams, and Organizations (MGMT:3200)

-Theories of organizational behavior applied to current business trends for individuals, teams, organizations; personality, managing diversity, work-family conflict, self-managed teams, charismatic leadership, work motivation, managing conflict, organizational culture.
+Theories of organizational behavior applied to current business trends for individuals, teams, organizations; personality, managing varied communities, work-family conflict, self-managed teams, charismatic leadership, work motivation, managing conflict, organizational culture.
 Prerequisites: MGMT:2000 and MGMT:2100.
 (3 s.h.)

 Economic and Business Forecasting (ECON:3355)